CS270 -- File Systems Class Project

 Getting Started

 Before you can start the project, you will need Eucalyptus credentials so that you can access the campus private cloud.
-To get them, you need to email me with Once I receive such an email, I will respond to all team members with a shared set of credentials.
+To get them, you need to email me with Once I receive such an email, I will respond to all team members with an email that has the IP address of a VM that has been created for your team.
+I will add the ssh public keys to the ubuntu shared user account so all team members will have access.
+You must use this VM to complete the course project.

 File System Project